Deed of reconveyance: What it is and how it works

 Why do you need a deed of reconveyance?

 When you sell your home, the reconveyance deed is evidence that the property has a clear title, meaning it’s free from any outstanding mortgages or other liens or claims.
-Without the reconveyance, you could have a harder time selling, because a buyer is going to want evidence that the title is free and clear.
+Without the reconveyance of a mortgage, you could have a harder time selling because a buyer is going to want evidence that the title is free and clear.

-If you aren’t planning to sell, though, a deed of reconveyance is still necessary — it’s proof that you’ve paid off your mortgage, and that prevents a lender from making a claim to the property.
+If you aren’t planning to sell, though, a deed of reconveyance is still necessary.
+It’s proof that you’ve paid off your mortgage, which prevents a lender from making a claim to the property.

 How long does it take to receive a deed of reconveyance?